melvinkcx/json_api_browser/README.md

 1. Search from redux store.
 2. If not found -> retrieve from backend, then update the redux store.

-In this way, we could prevent unnecessary network request.
+In this way, we could prevent any unnecessary network request.